 - They are both built with SEO (search engine optimization) tools.
 This means that they will help you rank in Google.

-- They both give you access to basic social media integration (share your content or products to various social media networks).
+- They both give you access to basic social media integration (share your content or products on various social media networks).

 - They both give you access to website traffic stats.

-As you can see – and it’s something I want to emphasize – neither of the platforms are lacking in any significant area.
+As you can see – it’s something I want to emphasize – neither of the platforms is lacking in any significant area.
 For the most part, if you want to launch yourself a nice, optimized, modern, and great-looking website, you can do that with either WordPress or Wix.

 The devil is in the details.
 Based on your specific needs and preferences, one of these tools might be much better for you than the other.
 Here are the details, tool by tool:

 What is WordPress and why should you use it?

 The basic metrics:

 - WordPress can only be installed on a web server.
 The easiest way of getting access to a web server is buying web server space from a hosting company.
 The prices start at around $5 a month.

 - Depending on the hosting company you choose, you might have to install WordPress on the server yourself, or the hosting company might be able to do that for you.
 (The hosting company we always recommend gives you access to a 1-click WordPress install.)

-- After that, you also need to install a WordPress theme and some plugins.
+- After that, you will also need to install a WordPress theme and some plugins.
 This is how you obtain a custom design for your website and some additional functionality.
 There are thousands of themes and plugins available on the web, both free and paid.